Computing Forward Reachable Sets for Nonlinear Adaptive Multirotor Controllers: INTRODUCTION

 Our research aims to compute small FRSs in a receding horizon using a nonlinear disturbance observer (NDOB) and a nonlinear adaptive controller for a multirotor in real time.
-To achieve this objective, we extend earlier work \cite{Seo2019}, \cite{Seo2020} by applying the adaptive controller as a feedback controller with the assumption that the disturbance is differentiable and that its time derivative is bounded.
-The NDOB and the adaptive controller for the multirotor are presented and the stability is proven to justify their use in the first step of this paper.
+To achieve this objective, we extend earlier work \cite{Seo2019}, \cite{Seo2020} by applying the adaptive controller as a feedback controller with the assumptions that the disturbance is differentiable and that its time derivative is bounded.
+The NDOB and the adaptive controller for the multirotor are presented and the stability is also proven to justify their use.
 Tight future disturbance bounds are predicted by the NDOB for the computation of the smaller FRSs.
 Moreover, we augment the estimated disturbance and true disturbance to the closed-loop dynamics of the multirotor.
 The FRSs of the augmented dynamics are formulated by a HJ reachability analysis and are approximated to ellipsoids.
 Finally, the ellipsoidal FRSs are projected onto the original state space in an analytical expression.